bluekvirus/Stage.js/implementation/HOWTO.md

 $('span').i18n();
 $('div').i18n({search: true}); //if you want to use parent container to cast
 ```
 Remember to use the `data-i18n-key` attribute to identify the content of a tag for translation.
-If you want to use the entire content text as a *big* key of the translation, use `data-i18n-key="*"`.
+If you want to use the entire content text as a *big* key for the translation, use `data-i18n-key="*"`.
 If you use `data-i18n-key="efg"` to identify a tag, its content will be translated as if you were using string `efg`.

 ####Translation file
 The translation files are needed to complete the i18n mechanism.
 We use a simple opt-in way of loading resource file for a given locale: